Dr. Mona charms SRO audience, calls for “radical reckoning” on nation’s child-care values

 There were “clear villains–people that you can name,” she said.
 But she also came to recognize “the villains that were harder to see–lying underneath–longstanding effects of disinvestment, and poverty and racism and austerity–the undercurrent of this crisis.
 These are leaving scars that will last forever.”

 “These kids literally will be our tomorrows, if we don’t treat them well now, what do we expect about the future of this nation?
-It is frightening.
+It is frightening.”

-The book’s title, Hanna-Attisha explained came from a D.H.
+The book’s title, Hanna-Attisha explained. came from a D.H.
 Lawrence quote, “The eyes don’t see what the mind doesn’t know.”
 Lead is an invisible poison, she noted, and the only way to track it is to know as much as possible about it, and to follow the science–another theme of her remarks.

 Library director Kay Schwartz thanked Hanna-Attisha for her “stubborn pursuit of the science that made it possible to tell truth to power” in Flint.
-Hanna-Attisha later said Flint’s recovery requires wholly “leaning on science” and decried recent trends in the country to deny i
+Hanna-Attisha later said Flint’s recovery requires a basis in science and decried recent trends in the country to deny it.

 “Flint was a place where common sense science was denied,” she said, noting that when General Motors stopped using Flint’s water, everybody should have understood there was a problem.
 And ultimately, she said, science provided the path to recovery.